mxahan/mxahan.github.io/_posts/2021-05-12-DNN_Architectures_Losses_Papers.md

 ## 2022

+1. Paul, S., & Chen, P. Y. (2022, June).
+Vision transformers are robust learners.
+In Proceedings of the AAAI Conference on Artificial Intelligence (Vol. 36, No. 2, pp. 2071-2081).
+  - Compared with CNN and showed the better performance by ViT
+  - Reason behind ViT robustness
+    - Attention, Role of pretraining, robust to image masking
+    - Fourier Spectrum Analysis Reveals Low Sensitivity for ViT
+    - Adversarial Perturbations of ViT Has Wider Spread in Energy Spectrum

 1. Chen, T., Zhang, Z., Cheng, Y., Awadallah, A., & Wang, Z. (2022).
 The Principle of Diversity: Training Stronger Vision Transformers Calls for Reducing All Levels of Redundancy.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 12020-12030).
   - ViT *believed to* higher modeling capacity and representation flexibility
   - ViTs often suffer from over-smoothening (redundant models)